Chess Mail logo Howard Staunton Paul Morphy Philidor

 Tim's correspondence chess history

-Eminent Victorian Chess Players: reviews beginning to appear
+Eminent Victorian Chess Players: ten essays in biography

-Some reviews for this book are now available.
-All we have so far seen were strongly positive.
+Several reviews for this book are available.
+All were strongly positive.

 Eminent Victorian Chess-Players consists of ten essays in historical biography about leading figures in British chess (amateur and professional) during the 19th century.
 All chapters have some games and pictorial illustrations.